nereusx/dotfiles/pulseaudio-system/README.md

 ## What is wrong with system mode?

+Copy/paste from the developer:

 In most desktop use cases, system mode likely is not the right choice.
 There are use cases where system mode does make sense, and these are listed further down.

-Note: The developer use the dekstop and means server of something.
+Note: The developer uses the word 'dekstop' and means server of something.

 Here are a couple of reasons why running PA in system mode can be problematic in desktop use cases.